cycloss/recipes/asian-other.md

 - 6 makrut / kaffir lime leaves

-- ~600g chicken thigh, chopped into small pieces
+- ~600g chicken thigh, chopped into small pieces (or another large aubergine for a vegetarian version)

 - 1 large aubergine, chopped into small strips (chop into layers vertically, chop them in half vertically, and then each layer across into strips)